cul/dlst-dh/_projects/memorybook.md

 author: Alex Gil
 ---

-MemoryBook by Brad Garton an integrated text/music/graphics application, essentially a "book-with-a-soundtrack" where the music and graphics respond to the text being read at any point.
+MemoryBook by Brad Garton is an integrated text/music/graphics application, essentially a "book-with-a-soundtrack" where the music and graphics respond to the text being read at any point.
 The text recounts the author's memories.
 The app is available on iPad and Kindle Fire.